bertlem/UCI_electricity_consumption/README.md

 1 - Data exploration\
 2 - Prediction of the global active power (hourly averaged) using different algorithms\
-3 - 15-min chunks preparation
+3 - 15-min chunks preparation\
-4 - Timeseries clustering:
+4 - Timeseries clustering\
-5 - Knowledge graphs:
+5 - Knowledge graphs\

 #### DESCRIPTION OF THE INPUT DATA: